jamiesanson/jamie.sanson.dev/src/assets/content/blog/android-then-and-now-intro-intdef-enums.md

 ## Android Now: Just use enums already

 There have been quite a number of improvements to Android ecosystem over the past 5 years.
-ART (the _A_ndroid _R_un_T_ime) has improved, allowing dex space usage to shrink considerably.
-The average amount of RAM available on devices has shot up considerably as device manufacturers move to cater for more performance-hungry apps.
+ART (the **A**ndroid **R**un**T**ime) has improved, allowing dex space usage to shrink considerably.
+The average amount of RAM available on devices has shot up considerably as device manufacturers move to cater for more memory-hungry apps.
 Some devices are now firmly in laptop territory, with recent devices packing up to 16GB of RAM.

 The official guidance stating not to use enums no longer exists.
 Use enums whenever you want!
 They’re a much nicer abstraction than `@IntDef` allows and devices now have silly amounts of memory, so they don’t mind.
 If you want to know more about how ART has helped things further, Chet Haase has a great segment in a [this talk from Google I/O 2018](https://youtu.be/IrMw7MEgADk?t=608) talking about runtime improvements.